syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 | Tooltip | Displays additional helpful information when you place the pointer on the hyperlink, type the required text in the "Tooltip" field. |
 | Open Link in New Window | Specifies whether the given link will open in new window or not |

-> The Rich Text Editor link tool validates the URLs as you type them in Web Address.
-URLs considered invalid will be highlighted with red color by clicking the insert button in the [Insert Link](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_ToolbarCommand_CreateLink) dialog.
+> The Rich Text Editor link tool validates the URLs as you type them in the Web Address.
+URLs considered invalid will be highlighted with the red color by clicking the insert button in the [Insert Link](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_ToolbarCommand_CreateLink) dialog.

 {% tabs %}
 {% highlight razor %}